Mirror Mirror (Kelly Price album): Chart performance

-Mirror Mirror debuted and peaked at number five on the US Billboard 200 in the week of July 15, 2000.
-It became Price's first top ten entry on the chart, selling 157,000 copies in its first week of release.
-The album was certified platinum by the Recording Industry Association of America (RIAA) on February 7, 2001.
-By July 2003, Mirror Mirror had sold 1.07 million copies in the United States.
+Mirror Mirror debuted and peaked at number five on the US Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart in the week of July 15, 2000.
+It became Price's first top ten entry on the Billboard 200, selling 157,000 copies in its first week of release.
+The album was certified Gold by the Recording Industry Association of America (RIAA) on January 19, 2001 and reached Platinum status on February 7, 2001.
+By November 2002, Mirror Mirror had sold 1.1 million copies in the United States.